 Now, since the evolution equation $F_t=\{F,H\}_J=\mathcal{L}_HF$ of any functional $F$ is solved by $e^{t\mathcal{L}_H}F(w)$, which must equal $F[u(t)]=F[\Phi^t_H(w)]$ for any initial condition $w$, one gets the useful relation

-known as the exchange Lemma, and to be used below.
+which is known as the exchange Lemma; we will make use of it below.

-The Hamiltonian flow $\Phi^t_H:\Gamma\to\Gamma$ represents a one parameter family of canonical transformations of $\Gamma$ into itself (the family is a group if the flow is global). \begin{proposition} For any $t$ such that $\Phi^t_H$ exists, and any pair of functionals $F$ and $G$, one has
+The Hamiltonian flow $\Phi^t_H:\Gamma\to\Gamma$ represents a one-parameter family of canonical transformations of $\Gamma$ into itself (the family is a group if the flow is global). \begin{proposition} For any $t$ such that $\Phi^t_H$ exists, and any pair of functionals $F$ and $G$, one has